lspita-academic/unibo-hpc/assignment/README.md

 - `CUDA_CFLAGS/CUDA_CFLAGS_EXTRA`: Flags to add when compiling CUDA sources (default: -Wno-deprecated-gpu-targets).
 - `CUDA_LDFLAGS/CUDA_LDFLAGS_EXTRA`: Flags to add when linking CUDA sources (default: none).
 - `BEAR`: Compiler for compiledb (default: bear).
-- `MAKE`: Make program to use when running targets inside targets, e.g. inside the demo target (default: make).
+- `MAKE`: Make program to use when running targets inside targets (default: make).
+- `FFMPEG`: ffmpeg program to use when running the movie targets (default: ffmpeg).

 ### Project